openvinotoolkit/telemetry/README.md

-#  OpenVINO™ Telemetry
+#  Intel® Distribution of OpenVINO™ Toolkit Telemetry

-The implementation of the Python3 library to send telemetry data from OpenVINO™ Toolkit components.
+The implementation of the Python 3 library to send the telemetry data from the OpenVINO™ toolkit components.

-To send any data to Google Analytics you are playing with 3 variables: category, action, label.
+To send the data to Google Analytics, use the following three variables: `category`, `action`, and `label`.

-- In the category use only the name of the tool.
-All MO topics should be in 'mo' category, all POT topics in 'pot' category, etc
+- In the `category`, use only the name of the tool.
+Place all Model Optimizer (MO) topics in the 'mo' category, all Post-Training Optimization Tool (POT) topics in the 'pot' category, and so on.
-- In the action send metric or function, like accuracy or session or conversion.
-For example, for MO we have: version, framework, conversion_results etc
+- In the `action`, send a metric or a function, such as accuracy, session, conversion, and others.
+For example, for MO use: version, framework, conversion_results, and so forth.
-- In the label send more detailed data for your action (function).
-Ex. for version sent string with version name, for framework send string with framework name etc. In the label you can send a string with wrapped dictionary.
-Ex. "{param: value, version: value, error: value}".
+- In the `label`, send more detailed data for your action (function).
+For example, send a string with the version name for the version or a string with the framework name for the framework.
+You can send a string with a wrapped dictionary.
+For example: "{param: value, version: value, error: value}".

-**Note:** if you want to track connection between data, (ex on what OSes error '123' happened), please send it in one event.
-Suggest adding it to the label together.
-If you send data separately you cannot find a connection between then.
-So, it means that some data will be duplicated, as the same metric/function you will send in different events.
+**NOTE:** If you want to track the connection between data (for example, on which operating systems error '123' occurred), send the data in one event and add it to the label together.
+If you send the data separately, you will not be able to identify the connection.
+Some data will be duplicated, as the same metric/function will be sent in different events.

-BKM
-For ease and automate analytics please follow this rules:
-1. If you want to send a dict In label, please always sent **all** keys, even if a key is empty, sent 'none' to it's value.
-This helps to automate analytics.
+**TIP:**  To help automate the analytics, always send **all** the keys for a dictionary in the `label` variable.
+If a key is empty, send 'none' as its value.